TakiMed/nestjs_products_api/README.md

 ```

 ### Start application
-Test api with http://localhost:3000/api in your favourite browser
+Test API locally with http://localhost:3000/api in your favourite browser
+Check up on API web version with  ....... in your favourite browser

 ### Swagger API docs
 This example repo uses the NestJS swagger module for API documentation.
 NestJS Swagger - www.swagger.io